lamvu2002/Project-of-Statistical-machine-learning-DS102-UIT/README.md

 Before using CNN, the code transform extracted features into grayscale images.

 # Testing trained models
-Using banking malware from CIC-AndMal2020 to test the proficiency of trained models.
+Using banking malware from CIC-AndMal2020 and benign apps downloaded from apkpure to test the proficiency of trained models.